 Recipe Testers’ Reviews

-This tomato and cheese pie is manicotti in a pie, minus the spinach.
+This tomato ricotta pie is manicotti in a pie, minus the spinach.
 I love manicotti.
 I might just start adding Manchego cheese to my recipes.
 The addition of the crushed red pepper flakes gives a really nice heat at the end which we all liked.

 I sliced my tomatoes into ½” slices but next time I’ll cut them even thicker so that I only have a single layer.
 I had to shingle my tomatoes which required 60 minutes in the oven.
 They produced quite a bit of liquid even though I pressed them between layers of paper towel after draining.
 I simply removed the excess liquid with a paper towel and it was fine.